git-of-aj/sharepoint/mod-1.md

 access to both on-premises SharePoint farms and SharePoint Online
 - cloud hybrid search to provide search results that encompass both on-premises SharePoint farms and SharePoint Online content for users of both environments.

+> Things to remember:

+• Define your organization’s term sets before implementing SharePoint sites.
+This helps you create a

+better experience for your users in terms of data storage and retrieval.

+• Because SharePoint 2016 does not support single-server farms, you must plan for more hardware and

+decide on the exact roles that should run on the farm servers.

+• Implement new encryption, SMTP port settings, and IRM to provide a more secure environment.

+• To utilize the Excel Services fully, you need a combination of SharePoint 2016 and Microsoft SQL

+Server 2016.

+• SharePoint 2016 allows you to create a more seamless hybrid environment.